Who Can Diagnose ADHD? Talking About Attention-Deficit/Hyperactivity Disorder Symptoms

 The National Institute of Mental Health (NIMH) and the National Institutes of Health (NIH) have researchers who study the causes of ADHD.
 According to the National Institute of Mental Health, "current research suggests ADHD may be caused by interactions between genes and environmental or non-genetic factors."
 While this answer may not be the most conclusive, the institution believes that a number of factors can contribute to ADHD.
 Some of these factors include brain injuries, low birth weight, genes, exposure to environmental toxins at a young age, and unhealthy substance intake during pregnancy, such as smoking, alcohol, or substance use.

-In addition, ADHD can influence how children function in school.
-They may continuously interrupt others when speaking, move constantly, and overlook details, which can cause them to make mistakes while doing homework.
+In addition, ADHD can influence a child’s behavior and functioning in school.
+A child with ADHD may continuously interrupt others when speaking, move constantly, and overlook details, which can cause them to make mistakes while doing homework.
 They also may seem to not listen when they are being spoken to directly and fail to follow instructions, whether it is schoolwork, chores, or another command.

 Children with ADHD may start a task but get distracted and never go back to finishing it.
 They can also fidget regularly, talk nonstop, blurt out answers before it is their turn to speak, or get up and move in potentially inappropriate settings, such as during class.
-While these symptoms many times equate to ADHD, they do not always mean that you or your child have ADHD.
+While these symptoms can be seen in ADHD, they do not always mean that you or your child has ADHD.

 ADHD treatment

-If you or your child have been diagnosed with ADHD, there are various treatment options you can consider.
+If you or your child has been diagnosed with ADHD, there are various treatment options you can consider.
 Although there is no known cure, there are ways to manage the symptoms to minimize their effect on your life.
 The type of treatment you receive often largely depends on the doctor and your specific needs.
-Treatments range from behavioral intervention to prescription medication.
+Treatments range from behavioral intervention to medication management when clinically appropriate.

 Medication is often part of treating ADHD in teens, children, and adults.
 If you are the parent of a child with ADHD, deciding whether to choose medication can be difficult.
 There are various types of ADHD medications, so have a thorough discussion with your doctor about what is best for your child.
 ADHD medications fall into two main categories: stimulants and non-stimulants.